wp-plugins/likebtn-like-button/readme.txt

 If identifier parameter is not specified, post ID is used.

 <strong>2.
-How can I display a list the most liked content inside the post/page using a shortcode?</strong>
+How can I display a list the most liked content inside the post/page using a shortcode?
+(PRO, VIP)</strong>

 Use the following shortcode:
 `[likebtn_most_liked content_types="post,comment" title="Most liked posts and comments on my website" show_date="1" show_likes="0" show_dislikes="1" number="3"]`